JC Travels: A Dutch food tour, Amsterdam, The Netherlands

 But it was now time for the proper cookie course.
 And I’m gonna say it, probably the best cookie I have ever had.
 I know, big call.
 We wandered down a tiny side street full of people, all desperate for the cookies.
 The shop itself – Van Stapele – was tiny, and they only made one type of cookie, but that was more than enough.
 The cookie itself was a dark, cocoa outer, crisp outside but gooey on the inside.
 But the best bit was the giant melting white chocolate centre.
 Oh my gosh.
 It was amazing.
 I am considering going back to Amsterdam just for that cookie!!
 I’ve also head about the apple pipe for smoking you can make yourself to sample their specialty…their cannabis (which they are very well-known for of course), what a trip!

 Now the best way to finish off all that food, it has to be cheese right?
 We popped into a Dutch delicacy shop and sat down for a nice glass of (French) wine and dug into some Dutch cheese.
 The Netherlands do cheese well and you can’t go far in the city without wandering past a cheese shop.
 We tried a heap of different cheeses from ones with cumin to truffle and even a tiny bit of blue.

 To round off all that food, we popped into a little Brown cafe (the equivalent of a pub) to grab a quick drink.
-By this point I was totally stuffed and ready for a long walk home to burn it off.
+No, it’s not what you’re thinking, it wasn’t a cannabis cafe.
+If we wanted to CBD olie kopen (as they say in the Netherlands) it wouldn’t be in the middle of our food tour.
+Well, I say the middle, but at this point I was totally stuffed and ready for a long walk home to burn it off.
 I enjoyed the variety of food and the amount of sweet bits and bobs as they don’t often focus on sweets on food tours.